 I can’t find anywhere the number of copies in print for Tokyo Ravens, which is weird.
 It’s usually not hard to find them.
 I would say it’s at least 500,000 copies in print.

 There are no figures announced to be in production in 2020 that I could find anywhere.
-For merchandise, the last piece of merchandise Tokyo Ravens got was in 2016, and after that, it’s non-existent in terms of new goods.
+For merchandise, the last piece Tokyo Ravens got was in 2016, and after that, it’s non-existent in terms of new goods.

 Why There is No Tokyo Ravens season 2?